Sparse Markowitz (L1)

 References

 - Brodie, J., Daubechies, I., De Mol, C., Giannone, D., & Loris, I. (2009).
-"Sparse and stable Markowitz portfolios."
-PNAS, 106(30), 12267-12272.
+"Sparse and Stable Markowitz Portfolios."
+Proceedings of the National Academy of Sciences, 106(30), 12267-12272.

 - DeMiguel, V., Garlappi, L., Nogales, F. J., & Uppal, R. (2009).
-"A generalized approach to portfolio optimization: Improving performance by constraining portfolio norms."
+"A Generalized Approach to Portfolio Optimization: Improving Performance by Constraining Portfolio Norms."
 Management Science, 55(5), 798-812.

 - Tibshirani, R. (1996).
-"Regression shrinkage and selection via the lasso."
-JRSS-B, 58(1), 267-288.
+"Regression Shrinkage and Selection via the Lasso."
+Journal of the Royal Statistical Society: Series B, 58(1), 267-288.